-Sul Ross provides two residence halls with 484 beds for single students and 60 efficiency apartments for individual students 21 years or older.
-There are 40 university housing units available for married couples and students with children.
-To qualify for University student housing, a student must enroll in classes on a full time basis each academic term.
+Sul Ross provides one traditional and two contemporary residence halls with 585 beds for single students and 60 efficiency apartments and 16 double apartments for individual students 21 years or older or upperclassman in status.
+There are 24 university housing units available for married couples and students with children.
+To qualify for University student housing, a student must enroll in classes each academic term and submit required documentation dependent on housing type requested.